 The annual dose limit for the public is ensured via a partition into source-related dose constraints of 0.3 mSv per year for each nuclear site (ENSI-G15).
 The dose from direct exposure must not exceed 0.1 mSv per year.
 Based on these dose constraints, maximum values for the total activity and activity concentrations discharged into the environment are derived from models for dispersion and transfer (ENSI-G14).
-Depending on whether the discharge occurs in a short period (shorter than a week) or continuously, it has to comply with the short or long-term discharge limits.
+Depending on whether the discharge occurs in a short period (shorter than a week) or continuously, it has to comply with the short or longterm discharge limits.
 These limits are verified by ENSI in the periodic safety review of the nuclear facility (ENSI-A03).

 Material can be declared as non-radioactive if it is out of the scope of the Radiological Protection Ordinance.
 The clearance levels are explained in Section B.3 of this report.
 These criteria are derived from the de minimis value of 0.01 mSv per person and year.
+Guideline ENSI-B04 rules the procedure of clearance incl. the reporting to ENSI.